 By expending so much money and effort to recover the stricken vessel and whatever remains usable aboard, the owners and salvage company have underlined what is coming to be a new maritime truth – that whatever the sea has claimed, it may now have to give up.

 In a technical sense, saving the Concordia was not so difficult.
 But specialists recovery companies are going much deeper, sending down remote survey vehicles and seeking out fabled lost treasures far under the waves.
 They have already brought some fabulous hoards, lost for hundreds of years and previously way beyond reach, to the surface.
 And it’s likely that new techniques and improving surveillance technology will enable them to bring up treasures once believed to have been lost forever.

 There is no serious talk at present of lifting the Titanic, surely the most famous of all shipwrecked vessels, discovered by an American-French expedition in 1985, to the surface.
 But there is a flourishing mini-industry based around the display of its recovered contents.
 Numerous expeditions collected 5,500 artefacts.
-They have gone on display throughout world in the "Titanic: The Artefact Exhibition".
+They have gone on display throughout the world in the “Titanic: The Artefact Exhibition”.
 In 2007 their sales value at auction was estimated at $200 million.